-“Be ye therefore followers of God, as dear children; And walk in love, as Christ also hath loved us, and hath given Himself for us an offering and a sacrifice to God for a sweet-smelling savor" (Ephesians 5:1-2).
+“Be ye therefore followers of God, as dear children; And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for a sweet-smelling savour.”
+(Ephesians 5:1-2)

-While He was the final sacrifice, we are to “present (our) bodies a living sacrifice, holy, acceptable unto God, which is (our) reasonable service” (Romans 12:1).
-This may even take the form of material “things which were sent from you, an odor of a sweet smell, a sacrifice acceptable, wellpleasing to God” (Philippians 4:18).
+While He was the final sacrifice, we are to “present [our] bodies a living sacrifice, holy, acceptable unto God, which is [our] reasonable service” (Romans 12:1).
+This may even take the form of material “things which were sent from you, an odour of a sweet smell, a sacrifice acceptable, wellpleasing to God” (Philippians 4:18).

 In the mind of God, our life of sacrifice is a sweet-smelling savor.
-“Thanks be unto God, which always causeth us to triumph in Christ, and maketh manifest the savor of His knowledge by us in every place.
-For we are unto God a sweet savor of Christ, in them that are saved, and in them that perish" (II Corinthians 2:14-15).
-Without our willing, living sacrifice, we cannot approach God, but with it, we are a “sweet savor of Christ.”
+“Thanks be unto God, which always causeth us to triumph in Christ, and maketh manifest the savour of his knowledge by us in every place.
+For we are unto God a sweet savour of Christ, in them that are saved” (2 Corinthians 2:14-15).
+Without our willing, living sacrifice, we cannot approach God, but with it we are a “sweet savour of Christ.”
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.